arv100kri/Cognitive-Services/Content/en-us/FaceAPI/Glossary.md

 ####<a name="Candidate"></a>Candidate

 Candidates are essentially [identification](#Identification) results (e.g. identified persons and level of confidence in detections).
-A candidate is represented by the [personID](#Person-ID) and[confidence](#Confidence), indicating that the person is identified with a high level of confidence.
+A candidate is represented by the [personID](#Person-ID) and [confidence](#Confidence), indicating that the person is identified with a high level of confidence.

 For more details, please refer to the guide [Face - Identify](https://dev.projectoxford.ai/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395239).